Key risks

 External risks

-• weak global growth prospects, especially in euro area countries, which are our key trading partners;
+• weaker global growth prospects and potential further growth slowdown in the euro area and in Serbia’s key trading partners;

-• impact of new technologies and artificial intelligence on changes in the functioning of the financial system;
+• impact of new technologies and artificial intelligence on the global labour market;

 • continued cooperation with international financial institutions and supervisors of parent banking groups;

-• continuous improvement of information systems, integration of innovative tools and technologies and strengthening of business processes in the financial market;
+• careful implementation of innovative tools and technologies and upgrading of business processes in financial institutions;

 Internal risks

-• preserving efficiency of the monetary policy transmission mechanism on interest rates in the money, lending and savings markets, as well as on inflation expectations of the financial and corporate sectors by applying appropriate measures and enhanced communication with the public;
+• preservation of the efficiency of the monetary policy transmission mechanism on interest rates in the money, lending and savings markets, as well as on inflation expectations of the financial and corporate sectors by applying appropriate measures and enhanced communication with the public;

 • a high level of euroisation of the domestic financial system;

-• preserving general macroeconomic and financial stability, as well as relative exchange rate stability, to strengthen confidence in the local currency;
+• preservation of the general macroeconomic and financial stability, as well as relative exchange rate stability, to strengthen confidence in the local currency;

 • continued implementation of the measures and activities envisaged by the Strategy of Dinarisation of the Serbian Financial System;

-• implementation of monetary, microprudential and macroprudential policy regulations and measures to encourage lending in the local currency;
+• implementation of monetary, microprudential and macroprudential policy regulations and measures to promote greater use of dinar sources of funding;

 • continuous promotion of higher profitability of dinar compared to FX savings, and financial instruments in the local currency;